-- The Pre and Post buttons at the left top of the analyzer panel enable or disable the pre- and post-EQ spectrum visualization.
-Note that when global bypass is enabled, the plug-in won't receive or handle any audio, so the spectrum analyzer is disabled as well. - The instance name label shows the name of this Pro-Q 3 instance.
-In most DAWs, this name will be based on the name of the track at which Pro-Q 3 is inserted.
-You can choose a custom name if you want by double-clicking the instance name label.

-- In addition, you can visualize an external spectrum in the main EQ display: this can be either the external side chain of the plug-in, or the post-EQ spectrum from any other Pro-Q 3 instance, as shown in the list of external spectrums.
+- The Pre and Post and SC/Ext buttons at the left top of the analyzer panel enable or disable the pre-, postand external EQ spectrum visualization.
+Note that when global bypass is enabled, the plug-in won't receive or handle any audio, so the spectrum analyzer is disabled as well. - Using the SC/Ext button's menu, you can choose an external spectrum in the main EQ display: this can be either the external side chain of the plug-in, or the post-EQ spectrum from any other Pro-Q 4 instance, as shown in the list of external spectrums.
 Simply click an external spectrum in the list to activate it.
-It will be shown in the EQ display with a light red outline to distinguish it from the regular pre- or post-EQ spectrum. - The Freeze button at the left bottom of the panel causes the spectrum to stop falling and build up a maximum over time.
+It will be shown in the EQ display with a light red outline to distinguish it from the regular pre- or post-EQ spectrum. - The Freeze button at the right bottom of the panel causes the spectrum to stop falling and build up a maximum over time.
 While Freeze is enabled, a blue line at the top of the Analyzer button in the bottom bar indicates this state as well. - The Spectrum Grab button next to the Freeze button enables or disables the Spectrum Grab feature.
 If enabled, you can leave the mouse above the spectrum for a few seconds, and Pro-Q will automatically enter Spectrum Grab mode.
 Existing EQ bands will be dimmed while the spectrum freezes.
 You can now simply grab one of the peaks in the white output spectrum line, and drag to adjust!
 See Spectrum Grab. - The Show Collisions button enables or disables frequency collision indication.
 When enabled, the main analyzer will highlight areas of the spectrum (using a red glow) where frequencies may collide with frequencies of the currently selected external spectrum, possibly causing auditory masking issues.
-In addition, similar highlighting is shown in the list of external spectrums (the side chain and other Pro-Q 3 instances) so you can easily browse for possibly clashing signals.
-Note that this is merely an indication, and not exact science.
+In addition, similar highlighting is shown in the Instance list.
+Note that collision detection is merely an indication, and not exact science.
 Always use your ears to decide whether you are actually dealing with problematic collisions or frequency masking.
-To properly detect peaks and collision areas in the low frequencies, it's best to use the High or Maximum analyzer resolution setting. - Hover above (or click on) the Settings button to open a panel with settings to customize the behavior of the real-time spectrum measurements: - The Range setting specifies the vertical range of the spectrum analyzer, which can be 60 dB, 90 dB (the default setting) or 120 dB. - The Resolution setting determines how precise the spectrum analyzer works.
+To properly detect peaks and collision areas in the low frequencies, it's best to use the High or Maximum analyzer resolution setting.

+- With the following settings you can customize the behavior of the real-time spectrum measurements: - The Range setting specifies the vertical range of the spectrum analyzer, which can be 60 dB, 90 dB (the default setting) or 120 dB. - The Resolution setting determines how precise the spectrum analyzer works.
 Higher resolution settings allow more precision in the low-frequency area, but because more incoming samples are needed to calculate a single spectrum, the update rate will be lower which generally results a slower attack time.
 The Low value corresponds to a resolution of 1024 points, Medium to 2048, High to 4096, and Maximum to 8192 points. - The Speed setting selects the release speed of the spectrum.
 A fast release shows dynamic changes more clearly, while a slow release gives you more time to examine the spectrum before it disappears. - The Tilt setting tilts the measured spectrum around 1 kHz with a specified slope, expressed in dB per octave.
-The default setting of 4.5 dB/oct results in a natural looking spectrum, resembling best how loudness is perceived by the human ear. - Clicking the EQ Match button will invoke EQ Match mode.
-This is a two-step process that uses the side-chain and post-EQ spectrum analysis and adds EQ bands to match the side-chain characteristics.
-See EQ Match.
+The default setting of 4.5 dB/oct results in a natural looking spectrum, resembling best how loudness is perceived by the human ear.